-[TODO] demonstration of ML techniques here, showing KNN, then PCA+KNN, then hand-selected top-correlated to age with lift charts using traditional prediction algs
+This analysis demonstrates that use of the top 100 most correlated features to age can be used to predict patient age.
+The ANN results are good, R values in the model are above 0.8, while root mean square errors (RMSE) were found to be low.
+Analysis of the experimental data by the ANN revealed there is a good correlation between predicted age and observed age.
+Therefore, ANN provided an efficient and simple approach for establishing a biomarker for patient age.

 Conclusion

 Insights from the data

 Working out a connectome is an engineering project that spans a number of diverse domains.
 The resulting software solution has been used to measure whole brain tractography by scaling across several infrastructure topologies, and has produced a dataset well suited for analytical and statistical studies.
-With more patient data, research into finding biomarkers becomes possible for any disease or condition that is related to brain tractography
+With more patient data, research into finding biomarkers becomes possible for any disease or condition that exhibits abnormal fiber tract development detectable with MRI tractography.

 Creating a plugin framework within the solution was a flexible way to achieve a platform that is sufficiently versatile to accommodate different skills and interests of researchers with different data requirements and pipelines.
-New pipelines to establish new measurements enables a wide variety of research projects and is capable of implementing machine learning functionality to perform classification and predictions of patient conditions.
+New pipelines to establish new measurements enables a wide variety of research projects and is capable of implementing machine learning functionality to perform classification and regression towards the prediction of a variety of patient conditions and characteristics.

 The data derived from this initiative is both revealing and novel.
-For example, there are several instances where we can see how our measurements could be representing actual learning.
-Figure 37 depicts a strong correlation between fractional anisotropy of the tract between the Right Putamen and the Right Insula with a patients’ age The putamen is responsible for helping the body with physical movement, and the insula plays a diverse role in emotions, self-awareness, and the body’s homeostatis.
-In theory, we are seeing a refinement in brain development as the tract that connectects those two regions becomes more diffusion directed with use, where the tracts that are less useful or less needed get pruned.
-Are we seeing patients learn the benefits of improved motor control?
+For example, there are several instances where we can see how our measurements could be helpful in characterizing physiological and anatomical changes that may be linked with heathly brain maturation.
+Figure 43 depicts a strong correlation between average fractional anisotropy of the tract connecting the Right Putamen and the Right Insula with a patients’ age.
+The putamen is responsible for helping the body with physical movement, and the insula plays a diverse role in emotions, self-awareness, and the body’s homeostatis.
+Theoretically, increases in average FA in this tract may be representative of pruning associated with healthy tract development.
+As the two example regions develop towards improved task coordination, those pathways that are not helpful for this regional coordination may be pruned away by natural developmental processes, and this may be reflected in the measurements acquired.
+Future neuroscience research can now investigate whether measurements acquired with our computational neuroscience framework (CRUSH) are representative of brain formations associated with improved motor control.
+Future work can also investigate all other brain region’s connected pathway diffusion metrics in order to assess their potential association with a variety of developmental milestones as well as pathological conditions.

-We have identified how formative and important the first two years of life are, where the brain is still very fluid and flexible, not yet limited (or trained) from life’s experiences.
+We have identified how formative and important the first two years of life are, where the brain is still very fluid and flexible, not yet limited (or trained) from most of life’s experiences.
 As we move into the development stage of life, we see significant expansion and change in the degree of diffusion directed axonal fibers.
-This non-invasice technology can be useful in measuring some early-stage brain development issues, as it does not require interaction from patients.(Fischl, 2012) (Zollei, Ou, Iglesias, Grant, & Fischl, 2017) (de Macedo Rodrigues, et al., 2015)
+This non-invasive technology can be useful in measuring early-stage brain development issues, as it does not require interaction from patients.
+Future work will extend this software to use FreeSurfer’s (Fischl, 2012) infant atlas for the study of 0 to 2 year-olds (Zollei, Ou, Iglesias, Grant, & Fischl, 2017) (de Macedo Rodrigues, et al., 2015).

-In some cases, we have seen significant differences in gender, opening the door to future research that studies how gender plays a role in brain development, learning opportunities, capabilities, and opportunity.
+In some cases, we have seen statistically significant differences in gender, representing an important baseline from which to establish healthy growth trajectories, facilitating studies that identify abnormal brain development associated with a variety of pathological conditions as departures from healthy sex-specific neural development.

 Reliability